-BS Business Analytics
+Business Analytics Certificate

-The Bachelor of Science (BS) in Business Analytics is a degree program designed to provide preparation in business strategies, information technology systems, and statistical and quantitative techniques.
-Coursework in the major includes the study business analysis, strategic data analytics, data analysis tools, and system design and development techniques which will prepare the student to be the go-to person to support organizations in making data-driven decisions and discoveries in the always-evolving field of data management.
-Core courses provide a comprehensive exposure to the foundation principles of business that are needed to manage functions common to any business enterprise.
+Students may choose to earn a certificate designed to provide preparation in business strategies, information technology systems, and statistical and quantitative techniques.
+Coursework includes the study of business analysis, strategic data analytics, data analysis tools, and system design and development techniques which will prepare the student to be the go-to person to support organizations in making data-driven decisions and discoveries in the always-evolving field of data management.
+Business analysts bring highly sought-after expertise to companies in almost every field.
+Evaluating and solving business challenges is the strong suit of these professionals; to accomplish this, they collect, review, and analyze information so they can make sound recommendations.